RaviTambade/E-Krushi-Project/Dotnet/APIURL.md

 Method: ```GET```

-Description    : it is used for get all questions.
+Description    : It is used for get all questions.

-Parameterss      : none.
+Parameters      : None.

 Body           : None